raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - VPC Endpoints
 - IAM access control
-- **By default**, all DynamoDB tables are encrypted under an **AWS owned customer master key (CMK)**, which do** not write to CloudTrail logs** - AWS owned CMKs are a collection of CMKs that an AWS service owns and manages for use in multiple AWS accounts.
+- **By default**, all DynamoDB tables are encrypted under an **AWS owned customer master key (CMK)**, which do **not write to CloudTrail logs**
+- AWS owned CMKs are a collection of CMKs that an AWS service owns and manages for use in multiple AWS accounts.
 Although AWS owned CMKs are not in your AWS account, an AWS service can use its AWS owned CMKs to protect the resources in your account.
 - SSL/TLS encryption in-flight

 ## DynamoDB Use Cases